TTP Investments Inc. Lowers Position in Western Alliance Bancorporation (NYSE:WAL)

 Western Alliance Bancorporation (NYSE:WAL – Get Free Report) last posted its quarterly earnings results on Wednesday, July 19th.
 The financial services provider reported $1.96 earnings per share for the quarter, missing analysts’ consensus estimates of $1.97 by ($0.01).
 Western Alliance Bancorporation had a net margin of 24.19% and a return on equity of 20.09%.
 The business had revenue of $669.30 million during the quarter, compared to analysts’ expectations of $657.14 million.
 During the same quarter last year, the firm earned $2.39 earnings per share.
 The firm’s quarterly revenue was up 8.0% compared to the same quarter last year.
 On average, sell-side analysts predict that Western Alliance Bancorporation will post 8.12 EPS for the current fiscal year.

-The firm also recently declared a quarterly dividend, which was paid on Friday, August 25th.
-Investors of record on Friday, August 11th were paid a $0.36 dividend.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, August 25th.
+Investors of record on Friday, August 11th were issued a dividend of $0.36 per share.
 The ex-dividend date was Thursday, August 10th.
-This represents a $1.44 dividend on an annualized basis and a dividend yield of 3.30%.
-Western Alliance Bancorporation’s dividend payout ratio (DPR) is presently 17.29%.
+This represents a $1.44 annualized dividend and a yield of 3.30%.
+Western Alliance Bancorporation’s dividend payout ratio is presently 17.29%.

 About Western Alliance Bancorporation